pioneers/runtime/net_handler/README.md

 * protos/ - contains the Protobuf definitions of all our network messages
 * pbc_gen/ - the corresponding C code that is generated from the Protobufs using protobuf-c
 * protobuf_tests/ - contains several test files to ensure that the Protobuf message passing/reading works
-* test/ - contains test clients for TCP and UDP that imitate Dawn and Shepherd
 * net_handler.c - main entry file that starts UDP and accepts TCP connections
 * net_util.c - helper functions to communicate with the TCP sockets
 * tcp_conn.c - handles the TCP connection